VFK - Czech Cadastral Exchange Data Format

 FILE_FIELD=YES/NO (defaults to NO).
 Setting it to YES will append new field VFK_FILENAME containing name of source VFK file to all layers.

-(set with “–config key value” on GDAL command line utilities)
+--config key value on GDAL command line utilities)

-Starting with GDAL 1.9, the driver uses SQLite as a backend database when reading VFK data.
+The driver uses SQLite as a backend database when reading VFK data.
 By default, SQLite database is created in a directory of input VFK file (with file extension ‘.db’).
-Since GDAL 1.10, the user can define DB name with OGR_VFK_DB_NAME configuration option.
+The user can define DB name with OGR_VFK_DB_NAME configuration option.
 If OGR_VFK_DB_OVERWRITE=YES configuration option is given, the driver overwrites existing SQLite database and stores data read from input VFK file into newly created DB.
-Since GDAL 1.11, if OGR_VFK_DB_DELETE=YES configuration option is given, the driver deletes backend SQLite database when closing the datasource.
+If OGR_VFK_DB_DELETE=YES configuration option is given, the driver deletes backend SQLite database when closing the datasource.

 If backend SQLite database already exists then the driver reads features directly from the database and not from input VFK file given as an input datasource.
 This causes significant performance gain when reading features by the driver.